IMA-WorldHealth/bhima/docs/en/stock-management/asset-management.md

 - **Assignment** - Assets are generally *Assigned* to an entity within an
   <img src="./images/assets-assignment.png" alt="Asset assignment" align="right" width="400">
-  organization to use the asset to accomplish thier work.
+  organization to use the asset to accomplish their work.
 The entity that an asset is assigned to are then responsible for the asset.
 An "entity" here could be a person or a department of the organization.
 For instance, a computer would often be assigned to an individual person.
 However, a